olabanjialadejana/FlightTracker/README.md

 ## Technical Details

 Behind the scenes, our FlightTracker uses Google Sheets as a temporary database to store customer information.
 While this approach is effective for the current version, we are continuously working to enhance and expand our database capabilities for a more robust user experience.
 Also, it is currently a command-line application.
-However, in the coming months, a web-interface will be designed for its front-end.
+However, a web-interface will be designed for its front-end.

 ## Acknowledgments